-- For Phase One ESL teachers will provide small instruction classes when possible and/or remote lessons via Zoom.
-This will continue in Phase Two. - For Phase One, Title One tutoring classes, where applicable, will be offered at the end of the school day (3.00 PM) and will be virtual.
-This will continue in Phase Two.
+- ESL teachers will provide small instruction classes when possible and/or remote lessons via Zoom. - Title One tutoring classes, where applicable, will be offered at the end of the school day (3.00 PM) and will be remote.

 Enrichment classes